famousj/the-little-hooner/hooner.md

   structure, so I'll introduce that later.

 - Also need to figure out how to discuss "tall form".

+- TLS uses a scaled-down superset of Scheme.
+I'm kind of doing the same thing here with Hoon, but need to be a bit more transparent about what you can and can't do in Hoon.

 ## 1. Toys